 H: ASPIRING HOMEMAKERS

-Younger households settling down in housing priced within their means (9% of UK households)
+Younger households settling down in housing priced within their means.

 Aspiring Homemakers are younger households who have, often, only recently set up home.
 They usually own their homes in private suburbs, which they have chosen to fit their budget.

-- H35: Flying Solo - Bright young singles on starter salaries choosing to rent homes in family suburbs.
+• H35 Flying Solo: Independent young singles on starter salaries choosing to rent homes in family suburbs.

 I: FAMILY BASICS

-Families with limited resources who have to budget to make ends meet (7% of UK households)
+Families with limited resources who have to budget to make ends meet.

 Family Basics are families with children who have limited budgets and can struggle to make ends meet.
 Their homes are low cost and are often found in areas with fewer employment options.

-- I36: Solid Economy - Stable families with children renting better quality homes from social landlords.
+• I36 Solid Economy: Stable families with children renting higher value homes from social landlords.

 J: TRANSIENT RENTERS

-Single people privately renting low cost homes for the short term (6% of UK households)
+Single people privately renting low cost homes for the short term.

 Transient Renters are single people who pay modest rents for low cost homes.
 Mainly younger people, they are highly transient, often living in a property for only a short length of time before moving on.